SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/01-Problem.md

 - `void add(Dwarf dwarf)`
   - **adds** a dwarf to the collection
-  - every dwarf is **unique** and it is guaranteed that there will be no repeating dwarf names
+  - every dwarf is **unique**.
+There will be no repeating dwarf names

 - `boolean remove(Dwarf dwarf)`
   * **removes** a dwarf from the collection